 I think that what struck me the most about the park was the size of the trees.
 They are so big!
 The forest has been left in its natural state for centuries.
 No commercial cut is practiced, and the fallen trees are only removed if they constitute a danger for the walkers.

-After a few kilometers of walking, we saw our first deer.
+After a few kilometres of walking, we saw our first deer.
 The park has three species (Red deer, Fallow Deer and Sika Deer) and they usually move in large groups.
-Some are can easily be approached, but it is recommended not to touch or feed them, as these are considered to be still wild.
+Some can easily be approached, but it is recommended not to touch or feed them, as these are considered to still be wild.

 We eventually arrived at the Hermitage (Eremitagen in Danish), the former hunting lodge of the king.
 This Baroque building was built in 1734 and is rather impressive in this vast landscape.
 From the pavilion we had a beautiful view on the clearing in which deer grazed, and beyond, we could see the bluish reflections of the Øresund.
 Add to this horse-drawn carts carrying tourists around and it was almost like being in another era.